 Me, After Dad

 For many years, I worked with teens whose parents were drug addicts.
 My work with those resilient teens compelled me to reconnect with my estranged father, and I began writing my memoir, Midnight Calling.
-My next book, the story of Dad’s infamous life based on several lengthy interviews with him, will be out in early 2023.
+My next book, Breaking Midnight, I wrote based on numerous interviews with my Dad about his life as a Miami undercover narc turned smuggler.